JoyM268/sdmcet-acp/README.md

 <body>
 	<h1>Advanced C Programming</h1>
 	<p>Welcome to the "Advanced C Programming" Github repository!
 This repository is a comprehensive collection of all the programs taught in the ACP class of SDM College of Engineering and Technology, 2022 - 23.
 The programs cover advanced topics in C programming such as pointers, structure, union, dynamic memory allocation, file I/O, and storage classes.</p>
+<p>New programs will be added to this repository as the teacher completes each topic.</p>
-	<p>This repository is contributed by the owner and does not have any license.
+	<p>This repository does not have any license.
 The programs are intended for educational purposes.</p>
 	<h2>Table of Contents</h2>
 	<ul>
 		<li><a href="#installation">Installation</a></li>